servter28/anewrepo/README.md

-# anewrepo
+# This is a feature.delivery repo
-a new repo for a new day
+    It contains release roadmap(s) and is managed via https://feature.delivery